 Skype Therapy – How Does It Work?

 Finding the right therapist can often be difficult.
 Location, availability and cost are all factors that will have an impact on your choice.
-However, recent advances in communication technology have given you, the client, a far bigger say in how you receive therapy.
-With the advent of Skype audio-visual communication, a therapist can now be available at a location to suit you.
+However, recent advances in communication technology have given you, the client, a far bigger say in how you receive therapy particularly in these new, challenging times.
+With the advent of Skype, Zoom and WhatsApp audio-visual communication, a therapist can now be available at a location to suit you.

-Through a Skype Video Call, it is now possible to talk at length with friends, relatives and business colleagues virtually worldwide and now you are able to receive therapy in the same way.
+Through a Skype, Zoom or WhatsApp Video Call, it is now possible to talk at length with friends, relatives and business colleagues virtually worldwide and now you are able to receive therapy in the same way.
 This is particularly useful if you live in a remote location or you are simply not able to leave your home to visit a therapist in person.
 You may have a particularly busy lifestyle and want to receive therapy ‘on the move’ or at your place of work.

-Provided you have access to a computer, i.e. laptop, desktop or tablet, and have a webcam and microphone in a confidential setting, you have access to therapy via Skype.
+Provided you have access to a computer, i.e. laptop, desktop or tablet, and have a webcam and microphone in a confidential setting, you have access to therapy via Skype, Zoom or WhatsApp.
 It will give you a wider choice of therapists and it will enable you to compare the cost.
 For example in Canada and the United States, therapy costs have always been traditionally higher than in the United Kingdom.
-Therapy via Skype gives you, the client greater financial flexibility and enables you to choose the best value for money option (or most affordable), as well as the flexibility to find the best therapist for you.
+Therapy via Skype, Zoom or WhatsApp gives you, the client greater financial flexibility and enables you to choose the best value for money option (or most affordable), as well as the flexibility to find the best therapist for you.

 How does it work in practice?
-You would simply contact me for an initial free assessment.
-You can either do this via the Email Me button or you can arrange to telephone me using Skype Call (if you have access to this) and which is a cost-free option for those who are calling the United Kingdom.
-It can also be used in North America, Australia or New Zealand, but please bear in mind the time difference between GMT and your personal location.
+You would simply contact me for an initial, 30-minute assessment (do this via the Email Me button).
+Please bear in mind the time difference between GMT and your personal location.
 If at all possible, I will be available at times to suit you and appointments are usually possible whatever the time difference.

 Once you have decided whether you wish to proceed with an appointment.
 I will confirm to you via e-mail whether the preferred appointment is available and book the appointment.
-Each therapy session lasts for 50 minutes (virtually all therapists work on the basis of a 50-minute ‘therapy hour’), which is payable in advance via PayPal at the time of confirmation, i.e. before the therapy session begins.
+Each therapy session lasts for 50 minutes (or 60 minutes for Trauma Therapy, which is payable in advance via PayPal at the time of confirmation, i.e. before the therapy session begins.

 If for any reason you or I need to cancel the session, a full refund will be made or credit given – the choice is yours provided at least 24 hours notice is given.
 Regrettably, refunds cannot be given for short notice cancellations, i.e. less than 24 hours